Laravel API authentication using passport

 Installation

-4. php artisan migrate
+4. php artisan install:api --passport

 namespace App\Models;